Haiyang-Sun/Haiyang-Sun.github.io/tool/installation.md

 Wait until the installation finish and the system reboots (You will see Android Logo after reboot).

 ###For Android arm-emulator
-1. Download the emualtor images [here](http://195.176.181.79/ADRENALIN-RV/resources/arm-emu.tgz).
+1. The images file are included in the provided all-in-one package mentioned [above](http://195.176.181.79/ADRENALIN-RV/resources/tool.tgz).
+Or you can also download the emualtor images alone [here](http://195.176.181.79/ADRENALIN-RV/resources/arm-emu.tgz).
 It includes files as below:
 	- kernel-qemu-armv7
 	- cache.img
 	- ramdisk.img